The Path of Life

 “And the scripture was fulfilled that says, ‘Abraham believed God, and it was credited to him as righteousness,’ and he was called God’s friend.”
 James 2:23

 We must understand and learn Who God is to discern the intent of His heart.
 God is spirit and we must learn to worship Him in spirit and in truth.
-God is love and mercy, never harshless and cruelty to those who love Him.
+God is love and mercy, never harsh and cruel to those who love Him.
 We must go deeper to settle critical questions with Him by the Holy Spirit.
 We need to search to find out what God’s thoughts are, His purpose in what He does.

 “But the path of the just is as the shining light, that shineth more and more unto the perfect day.”
 Proverbs 4:8 BSB